Mean-field dynamics of attractive resource interaction: From uniform to aggregated states: Uniformly distributed equilibria

-\item The set of vectors~${\bf p}^0$, where at least one coordinate is zero is an invariant set of the system.
-All fixed points ${\bf p}^\infty$ that belong to this set are unstable repellers. \end{enumerate} \end{corollary}

 The stability analysis of fixed points for nonlinear maps, as performed here via linearization and eigenvalue analysis of the Jacobian, is a cornerstone of dynamical systems theory \cite{Strogatz2018, El2005}.
-The result that boundary equilibria are unstable repellers while the interior equilibrium is a stable attractor is a common feature in systems modeling population dynamics and competition \cite{28}.
+The result that boundary equilibria are unstable repellers while the interior equilibrium acts as an attractor is a common feature in systems modeling population dynamics and competition \cite{28}.

-In addition to establishing stability, the analysis of the Jacobian's eigenvalues provides an important insight into the rate of convergence to the equilibrium state.
+In addition to establishing stability, the analysis of the Jacobian's eigenvalues provides an important insight into the rate of convergence to the equilibrium.
 As shown, all $n-1$ eigenvalues corresponding to perturbations on the simplex are equal to $\lambda = \frac{n^2-2}{n^2-1}$.
 This value can be expressed as $\lambda = 1 - \frac{1}{n^2-1}$, from which it is evident that as the number of system components $n$ increases, $\lambda$ approaches 1 from below.
 Since the decay rate of perturbations near the fixed point is determined by the magnitude $|\lambda|^t$, the proximity of $\lambda$ to unity signifies that the convergence is very slow.
 Consequently, for systems with a large number of interacting components (a large $n$), the process of reaching a uniform distribution can be extremely prolonged.
 In practice, this means the system can spend long periods in transient, non-uniform states before reaching its asymptotic equilibrium.

-\section{Dependence of the limit state on the set of constants.}
+\section{Dependence of the equilibrium on the set of constants.}

-This heterogeneity in the parameters $c_i$ is conceptually similar to the introduction of influential agents or "zealots" in opinion dynamics, who can prevent a full consensus \cite{Mobilia2007}.
-Whereas models of bounded confidence achieve fragmentation through interaction thresholds \cite{Hegselmann2002}, our model generates aggregated states analytically, based on the intrinsic 'attractiveness' $c_i$ of each component.
+This heterogeneity in the parameters $c_i$ is conceptually similar to the introduction of influential agents or ``zealots'' in opinion dynamics, who can prevent a full consensus~\cite{Mobilia2007}.
+Whereas models of bounded confidence achieve fragmentation through interaction thresholds \cite{Hegselmann2002}, our model generates aggregated states analytically, based on the intrinsic ``attractiveness'' $c_i$ of each component.